Local ministry gives away barbecue lunches on Saturday

 A local church will serve a free barbecue lunch in Denton on Saturday.

-The Hope Center, a ministry of Cross Timbers Church, will assemble the areas best barbecue chefs to make a free lunch from 10:30 a.m. to 1:30 p.m.
+The Hope Center, a ministry of Cross Timbers Church, will assemble some of the area's best barbecue chefs to make a free lunch from 10:30 a.m. to 1:30 p.m.
 Saturday at the church, 312 W. McKinney St.

 The ministry made tacos for 2,500 in May in its first Feed the City event.
-The barbecue event will start with a rib cookoff from 8 a.m. to 6 p.m. on Friday.
-The chefs will then give the goods away in the drive through event on Saturday.
+The barbecue event will start with a rib cook-off from 8 a.m. to 6 p.m.
+Friday.
+The chefs will then give the goods away in the drive-thru event on Saturday.

 The Hope Center gives away free groceries and children’s meals from 5 to 6 p.m.
 Monday through Friday, and offers Friday Fun Family Night with free to-go dinners and activities for children from 5 to 6 p.m. every Friday.